NetBeans Selection Management Tutorial I-Using a TopComponent’s Lookup

 }

-package so other modules can see the Event class in it.
-By default, all packages are hidden from all other modules in the application.
+2. Next, make your API module export the org.myorg.myapi package so other modules can see the Event class.
+By default, all packages are hidden from other modules.
 Right click the My API project and choose Properties.
-In the API Versioning page in the Project Properties dialog box, check the checkbox fororg.myorg.myapi
+In the API Versioning page, check the checkbox for org.myorg.myapi in the Public Packages list:

-Now expand the Important Files node of the My API project.
-Open the Project Metadata file.
-On disk, this file is named project.xml
+Now expand the Important Files node of the My API project and open the Project Metadata file (named project.xml on disk).
+Notice this section was added when you clicked OK:

 <public-packages>